YugangW/gpdb/gpdb-doc/markdown/best_practices/workloads.html.md

 -   Use the `ACTIVE_STATEMENTS` resource queue parameter to limit the number of active queries that members of a particular queue can run concurrently.

--   Use the `MEMORY_LIMIT` parameter to control the total amount of memory that queries running through the queue can utilize.
-By combining the `ACTIVE_STATEMENTS` and `MEMORY_LIMIT` attributes an administrator can fully control the activity emitted from a given resource queue.
+-   Use the `MEMORY_QUOTA` parameter to control the total amount of memory that queries running through the queue can utilize.
+By combining the `ACTIVE_STATEMENTS` and `MEMORY_QUOTA` attributes an administrator can fully control the activity emitted from a given resource queue.

-    The allocation works as follows: Suppose a resource queue, `sample_queue`, has `ACTIVE_STATEMENTS` set to 10 and `MEMORY_LIMIT` set to 2000MB.
+    The allocation works as follows: Suppose a resource queue, `sample_queue`, has `ACTIVE_STATEMENTS` set to 10 and `MEMORY_QUOTA` set to 2000MB.
 This limits the queue to approximately 2 gigabytes of memory per segment.
 For a cluster with 8 segments per server, the total usage per server is 16 GB for `sample_queue` \(2GB \* 8 segments/server\).
 If a segment server has 64GB of RAM, there could be no more than four of this type of resource queue on the system before there is a chance of running out of memory \(4 queues \* 16GB per queue\).

     Note that by using `STATEMENT_MEM`, individual queries running in the queue can allocate more than their "share" of memory, thus reducing the memory available for other queries in the queue.